 I had a very interesting discussion under my article about usefulness of learning Esperanto related to its social aspect.
 It seems that the Esperanto community is extraordinarily welcoming and social.
 If you intend to travel a lot and enjoy making friends in an extremely diverse (even though relatively small) community of people, Esperanto may be the right choice for you.
 If you, on the other hand, prefer communication mainly with people with similar interests or don’t travel much, you may prefer to choose another language.

-More generally, if you particularly like something about the culture of the speakers of your potential target language, or if it has some other appealing quality, it may be a good enough reason to start learning it.
+More generally, if you particularly like something about the culture of the speakers of your potential target language, or if it has some other appealing quality (even if it is just that you love the way it sounds or its writing system), it may be a good enough reason to start learning it.
 This factor is closely related to motivation; if you enjoy learning a language because of its culture, you are more likely to stay motivated.

 Objective reasons for learning a language